Introduction

 Watch for Patterns

-Although they play fewer hands, you need to observe if there are any patterns in their play.
+Although they play with fewer hands, you need to observe if there are any patterns in their play.
 For example, do they always raise when they have a strong hand?
 Do they tend to limp with speculative hands?
 It is advisable to adjust your strategy accordingly based on these observations.

 Avoid Bluffing Excessively